nicogarbaccio/nicogarbaccio/README.md

 ## Hey there!
 I'm Nico! 👋

 I'm a full stack developer and recent graduate of Flatiron School.
-In my 6 years as an educator I've designed and managed successful youth literacy and technology programs.
+In my 6 years working in nonprofit education I've designed and managed successful youth literacy and technology programs.
 I'm a strong collaborator and problem-solver with program management and process-improvement expertise.
-I'm passionate about learning, and teaching; I'm quick to pick up new technologies and programming languages, and have a knack for explaining technical concepts to non-technical audiences.
+I'm passionate about community, learning and teaching.
+I'm quick to pick up new technologies and programming languages, and have a knack for explaining technical concepts to non-technical audiences.
+I’m excited to join a team where I can continue to learn and grow while building creative and innovative products.

 - 🔭 I’m currently building a live messaging app (essentially a lightweight Slack clone) to then be incorporated into ExplorED, my e-learning app.
-- 🌱 I’m currently learning AWS and Python
+- 🌱 I’m currently diving deeper into learning SQL as well as learning AWS and Python
 - 💬 Talk to me about hockey, video games, Jeopardy, and weird New Jersey lore
 - 😄 Pronouns: he/him